privacytrustlab/dp_dynamics/README.md

 ## Installation

-The current code is adapted from the [Handcrafted-DP] repo, with slight modification to the code and requirements.
 The code was tested with `python 3.8`, `torch 1.10.1` and `CUDA 11.4` using GeForce 3090.
 To run the code, please set up the environment with the following steps.

 1. Create conda environment
 ```